huseinzol05/Machine-Learning-Numpy/README.md

 # Machine-Learning-Tutorial
 ### *WARNING, this README got heavy GIF files to load.*

 Code Machine learning models from scratch.
 Trying to implement some optimizers and models from scratch.
-Will try to update every time.
+Will try to update over time.
 1. [Evolution Strategies](https://blog.openai.com/evolution-strategies/)
 2. [Gradient Descent](softmax-entropy-gradientdescent)
 3. [Momentum Gradient Descent](softmax-entropy-momentum)